handley-lab/fgivenx/paper/paper.md

 estimation and by [@Higson2018] for providing diagnostic tests for nested sampling.

-``fgivenx`` is a package for functional posterior plotting, currently used in astronomy, but will be of use to any scientists performing a Bayesian analysis which have predictive posteriors that are functions.
+``fgivenx`` is a python package for functional posterior plotting, currently used in astronomy, but will be of use to any scientists performing any Bayesian analysis which have predictive posteriors that are functions.
 The source code for ``fgivenx`` is available on [github](https://github.com/williamjameshandley/fgivenx) and has been archived to Zenodo with the linked DOI: [@zenodo]

 # Acknowledgements

-We acknowledge contributions from Ed Higson
+We acknowledge contributions and bug-testing from Ed Higson

 # References